subash003/Simple-Nginx-Webapp/README.md

 # Sample Nginx WebApp

-Docker based Web Application on Nginx server for CVE testing
+Docker based Simple Web Application on Nginx server

 # For Education Use only